sbenedetti21/UTN-Vault/InterviewPrep/Technical Q.md

 ## ¿How many resources will a browser download from a given domain at a time?
 What are the exceptions?

 ## Name 3 ways to decrease page load (perceived or actual load time).
+- Get rid of the files you don't need
+- Remove or compress larger images
+- Cache your web pages

 ## If you jumped on a project and they used tabs and you used spaces, ¿what would you do?